microsoft/AcademicContent/Labs/Azure Services/Blockchain on Azure/Blockchain on Azure.md

 	_Creating an Ethereum blockchain_

 1. Fill in the "Basics" blade as shown below, providing a password that's at least 12 characters long containing a mix of uppercase letters, lowercase letters, numbers, and special characters.
-Select the region nearest you, and then click **OK**. *Remember the password that you entered, because you will need it in the next exercise*.
+Select the region nearest you, and then click **OK**. *Remember the password that you entered, because you will need it in Exercise 3*.

 	![Entering basic settings](Images/blockchain-settings-1.png)